 What Is A Maisonette?

 It’s tricky to define what a maisonette is because it has various definitions depending on your location.
-As said earlier, the United Kingdom defines a maisonette as a large building with its own entrance and staircase.
-What’s more, maisonettes often occupy more than one floor in the UK.
+As said earlier, the United Kingdom defines a maisonette house as a large building with its own entrance and staircase.
+What’s more, maisonettes often occupy more than one floor in the UK, usually with a ground floor for the entrance and a first floor for the main living space.

 On the other hand, the Scottish sees maisonette as a group of duplex flats accessed through a communal entrance.
 Also, they are placed on top of one another as a part of a building block.
 In the United States, a maisonette is a building on top of a high-rise building, commonly referred to as a penthouse.